0

 Grant Opportunities Spark Innovation in Injury Reduction

 The Research to Solutions (R2S) grant and MSD Solutions Pilot grant debuted in 2023.
 Since then, the MSD Solutions Lab has brought back these pioneering grant programs year after year to uncover promising new safety solutions to prevent work-related musculoskeletal disorders, or MSDs.
-The MSD Solutions Lab awarded $300,000 to the newly selected 2025-2026 R2S and Pilot grant recipients, bringing the total investment in MSD prevention to nearly $850,000 over three years.
+We are excited to bring these back for another year.

 Research to Solutions Grant (R2S)

-The Research to Solutions Grant awards up to $50,000 per approved research project and typically funds four grants each year.
-It invites academic institutions, businesses and industries to innovate new solutions for MSDs, focusing on occupational injury risk reduction that can be seamlessly integrated across a range of sectors and workplaces.
-For the 2025-2026 grant cycle, NSC called upon applicants to support one or more key research areas:
+The MSD Solutions Lab is pleased to announce the Research to Solutions (R2S) grant for 2026-2027.
+The goal of the R2S grant is to develop, evaluate and/or disseminate effective solutions for MSDs, focusing on occupational injury risk reduction.
+The R2S grant awards up to $50,000 per approved research project and typically funds four grants each year.
+It invites academic institutions, businesses and industries to innovate new solutions for MSDs that can be seamlessly integrated across a range of sectors and workplaces.
+For the 2026-2027 grant cycle, NSC calls upon applicants to support one or more of these key research areas:

 ● Emerging technologies for risk assessment and mitigation